Skip to Content (Press Enter)

 Auto Repair Request

-Our Auto Service Technician instructors and students will consider servicing your car or light truck if it is no more than ten years old.
+Our Automotive Technology instructors and students will consider servicing your car or light truck if it is no more than ten years old.
 Areas of repair, that are covered in our curriculum, include: brakes, heating and air conditioning, engine cooling, chassis and accessory electrical, alignment and suspension, engine performance as well as emissions and mechanical diagnosis.
 All work is by appointment only and on a limited basis.
 Complete and submit a request form.
 We will notify you if your vehicle is selected.

 • Request form